General Terms and Conditions for Order Processing pursuant to Art. 28 GDPR of Claus Peschahereinafter referred to as network.design labelled.

 - General obligations of netzwerk.design

 - netzwerk.design must ensure that the persons authorised to process the personal data have committed themselves to confidentiality or are subject to an appropriate statutory duty of confidentiality (Art.
 28 para.
 3 lit. b GDPR).
-The persons concerned must not be granted access to the personal data provided by the client before they are subject to the duty of confidentiality.
+The persons concerned may not be given access to the personal data provided by the client before they are subject to the duty of confidentiality.

 - Technical and organisational measures

 - netzwerk.design has defined suitable technical and organisational measures to ensure an appropriate level of protection and recorded these in Appendix 2.
 The measures described therein were selected in compliance with the requirements of Art.
-32 GDPR. netzwerk.design will review and adapt the technical and organisational measures as necessary and/or as required.
+32 GDPR. netzwerk.design will review and adapt the technical and organisational measures as required and/or on an ad hoc basis.

 - Support obligations of netzwerk.design